d-bl/GroundForge/Parameters.md

 for example the red rectangle in the image below.
 The example has eight rows, nine columns and is shifted by one in both directions.

-_Due to a bug there must be a stitch in the left upper corner._
+_Due to a bug you might need a stitch in both upper corners._

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/cutout.png)